object-oriented-python/object-oriented-programming/doc/source/1_objects.rst

 have to tell it.

 The way we do so is using another :term:`special method`.
-The special method for the primary string representation of an object is :meth:`__str__`.
+The special method name for the human readable string representation of an object is :meth:`__str__`.
 It takes no arguments other than the object itself, and we could define it thus::